What are the possible side effects of TECARTUS?

 In order to provide TECARTUS, cancer treatment centers must first be certified.
 Certified treatment centers have specifically-trained medical staff, strict treatment protocols, and safety measures in place for CAR T-cell therapy.
 These centers are often first to use best care practices learned through research.

-Certified treatment centers are sometimes known as authorized treatment centers.
+Certified treatment centers are sometimes known as authorized treatment centers, or certified healthcare facilities.

 Approved Uses